 The nutrition sciences major is research-oriented and emphasizes the intensive study of physical and biological sciences with core course requirements in human nutrition and food science.
 Supporting discipline courses highlight biology, biochemistry, microbiology, statistics, mathematics, physics, and physiology.
 Dietetics majors who are interested in graduate school or research careers may choose to double major in both dietetics and nutrition sciences.
 This degree program is designed to be completed in 9 semesters.

-Nutrition Science major - Spring 2019 course requirements
+Nutrition Science major - Fall 2019 course requirements

-Nutrition and Foods minor - Spring 2019 course requirements
+Nutrition and Foods minor - Fall 2019 course requirements